• Home

 Written by: Fr George

-HEALING ON THE SABBATH.
+HEALING OF THE PARALYTIC.

 “The virtues build a new person radiating love to the world.”

-(Metropolitan Paul (Yazigi) of Aleppo who consecrated our temple.)
+(Metropolitan Paul (Yazigi) of Aleppo who consecrated our temple.”)

 “For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.
 Let us therefore come boldly to the throne of grace that we may obtain mercy and find grace to help in time of need.”